dorababupudi/LGMVIP-Task-1/README.md

 Our goal is to help others to gain personal and professional skills in technical and non-technical areas.
 The purpose is to provide a structure through which students may exercise their right to freely associate in pursuit of a common purpose or goal.

+MY Virtual Internship Experience.

+Hello #connections

+This Blog is about my experience as a DATA SCIENCE Intern in the Virtual Internship Program (VIP) at LetsGrowMore (LGM) Community which is held in July 2023.
+Participating in the Let's Grow More Remote Internship has been an enriching experience, despite the physical distance.
+During this internship I have completed 4 tasks,those I've posted on LinkedIn profile.
+I would like to thank Aman Kesarwani Kesarwani and the team of LetsGrowMore (LGM) Community (LGM) Community for giving me this opportunity to enhance my skills and work on amazing projects.

+The overall internship experience was awesome.
+This helped me to enhance my skill set.